rlsouza-cyber/swap-fintech-infra-challenge/README.md

 3. **Configure AWS Credentials**: Set up your AWS credentials to allow Crossplane to provision resources.

-4. **Deploy Infrastructure**:
+4. **Deploy Infrastructure**:⚡
    - Navigate to the `scripts` directory and run:
      ```bash
      ./deploy.sh
      ```

-5. **Deploy Applications**:
+5. **Deploy Applications**:🐳
    - Apply the Kubernetes manifests located in `k8s/apps/`.

 6. **Access the Services**: Use the Application Load Balancer URL to access the Transaction API and Notification Service.

-## Architectural Decisions
+## 🏗️ Architectural Decisions

 - **Microservices Architecture**: The platform is designed using microservices to ensure scalability and maintainability.
 - **Crossplane for Infrastructure Management**: Crossplane is used to provision and manage AWS resources declaratively.
 - **Kubernetes for Orchestration**: Kubernetes is utilized for deploying and managing containerized applications.

-## Challenges Faced
+## ⚠️ Challenges Faced

 - **Resource Provisioning**: Ensuring that all AWS resources are provisioned correctly with the right permissions.
 - **Service Communication**: Implementing effective communication between microservices while maintaining security.

-## Solutions Implemented
+## ✅ Solutions Implemented

 - **IAM Roles**: Configured IAM roles with the principle of least privilege for Crossplane.
 - **Service Mesh**: Implemented a service mesh for better service discovery and communication.

-## Conclusion
+## 🎉 Conclusion

 This project demonstrates a complete cloud-native fintech platform using modern technologies and best practices.
-For more detailed information, refer to the documentation files in the `docs/` directory.
+For more detailed information, refer to the documentation files in the `docs/` directory.🔥